 Gerfried Stocker: In cooperation with GLUON, Brussels-based BOZAR’s platform for art and business, and Hans-Ulrich Obrist of the Serpentine Gallery in London, we’re launching a new initiative to bring together scientists and artists.
 But this time, it doesn’t take the usual form in which an artist spends time in a lab to draw inspiration there.
 Now, artists get the opportunity to invite a scientist to their atelier, where they’ll work on a project together.

 It’s what you might call a reverse-engineered residency.
 But, of course, the aim is always to shed new light on this incredibly exciting crossover-link between art and science, to take it out for a test run, to support it.
-Ars Electronica offers the art market and the residency program a platform on which everyone who has an interest in establishing a connection between media art and the art market in any form whatsoever can come to us for stimulating meet & greet and groundbreaking Q&A.
+Ars Electronica offers the Gallery Spaces and the residency program a platform on which everyone who has an interest in establishing a connection between media art and the art market in any form whatsoever can come to us for stimulating meet & greet and groundbreaking Q&A.

 Another new initiative is the thematic focus on digital media and theater.
 What’s happening here?